But if you decide to leave Australia, what happens to that money?

 If you’re an Australian citizen or Australian permanent resident

-If you take the required steps to become an Australian citizen; or permanent resident, your superannuation is locked in place until you meet the conditions of release (eg retire after attaining preservation age) – regardless of whether you stay in Australia or not.
+If you take the required steps to become an Australian citizen or permanent resident, your superannuation is locked in place until you meet a condition of release (eg retire after attaining preservation age) – regardless of whether you stay in Australia or not.

 There are exceptions

-If you experience a drastic change of events like permanent incapacity, severe financial hardship; or a terminal medical condition you may be allowed to access your super sooner.
+If you experience events like permanent incapacity, severe financial hardship or a terminal medical condition, you may be allowed to access your super sooner.
 But there are criteria you must satisfy.